vatsaldpancholi/amazon_challenge/README.md

 Solution1:

-For the first part of this problem, I have created a validation rule inside salesforce on Opportunity object as it is easier to maintain salesforce configuration piece.
+For the first part of this problem, I have created a validation rule (ProbabiltyCheck_NonAdminUsers) inside salesforce on Opportunity object as it is easier to maintain salesforce configuration piece.
 Please the code of the same below:

 "AND($Profile.Name <> 'System Administrator', Probability > 0.50, ISCHANGED(Name))"

 For the second half of the problem, I have created a trigger and its helper class, which can be found in: "amazon_challenge/force-app/main/default/"

+Please find the components name below:
+Trigger:
+OpportunityTrigger.trigger

+Helper Classes:
+OpportunityTriggerHelper.cls
+Constants.cls

+Test Classes:
+OpportunityTriggerTest.cls